searchivarius/PyFastPFor/README.md

 # Documentation

 The library supports all the codecs implemented in the original [FastPFor](https://github.com/lemire/FastPFor) library by Feb 2018).
 To get a list of codecs, use the function ``getCodecList``.

-Typical light-weight compression works well only for small integers.
-When integers are large, data differencing is a common trick to make them small.
-In particular, we often deal with sorted lists of integers, which can be represented by differences by neighboring numbers.
+Typical light-weight compression does not take context into account and, consequently, works well only for small integers.
+When integers are large, data differencing is a common trick to make integers small.
+In particular, we often deal with sorted lists of integers, which can be represented by differences between neighboring numbers.

 The smallest differences (**fine** deltas) are between adjacent numbers.
 Respective differencing and difference inverting functions are ``delta1'' and ``prefixSum1''.